Matrix669/quadratic-function-calculator/README.md

 # ToDos:

-| | - handle errors - inputs can't be empty
+| x | - handle errors - inputs can't be empty

 | | - optimize the app because I have the same code in 3 components